Typical Correlation Length of Sequentially Generated Tensor Network States

 The decay of the average of each measure of correlation is necessarily determined by the \( r \) sites separating subsystems \( A \) and \( B \).
 As we will see in the following sections, this will, for each measure, translate to a simple statement in terms of the just-defined transfer matrices.
 In particular, we will find that the decay of correlations is determined by \( T_e^r \) with \( e \in S_k \).
 Taking this as a fact for now, we connect the decay of correlations with the spectrum of \( T_e \).

 The spectrum of \( T_e \) depends on \( k \) because \( k \) determines its dimension and entries.
 Still, we can make general statements about \( T_e \) for any \( k \geq 2 \).
-In particular, we will prove the following statements in Apps.~\ref{app:x_and_y} and \ref{app:lambda_1}.
+In particular, we will prove the following statements in Appendices~\ref{app:x_and_y} and \ref{app:lambda_1}.